 - Either US Visa or Green Card showing permanent residence in the United States.

 - United States Passport

 - 2 x Consent Agreement (If you have children making an application)

-Note About Children - Just so you know, if you happen to have any children, a consent agreement is required by both parents.
+Note About Children - Can I get an Italian passport for my child?
+If you have any children, a consent agreement is required by both parents.
 Also, passports for children under 12 years of age can be issued by mail.

 Note About Travel for Minors Under 14 - Minors under 14, traveling without a guardian or parents, must obtain travel authorization from their local consulate.
 This application Must be signed by both parents or guardians at the consulate and this authorization is only valid for one trip.

-Note About Naturalization – As part of the Italian passport requirements, US citizens must present a copy of their naturalization certificate with their application.
+Note About Naturalization – As part of the Italy passport requirements, US citizens must present a copy of their naturalization certificate with their application.

 Italian Passports for Citizens Non-Resident in the Consulate Jurisdiction (Emergency)

 In the event of an emergency, non-residents can submit passport applications in the very same manner as outlined in step one.
 However, these individuals will need to obtain clearance from the Consulate/Embassy which is responsible for the jurisdiction of their home residence.